 - It is also the headquarters for the NCI's SWOG collaborative, a cancer research cooperative group that designs and conducts multidisciplinary clinical trials to improve the practice of medicine.

 The Knight Cancer Institute has attracted both public support and private philanthropy to build upon its scientific and clinical leadership.
-Most recently, The OHSU Knight Cancer Institute announced that it has met the $1 billion Knight Cancer Challenge, issued in September 2013 by Phil and Penny Knight.
-The money will go toward advancing research to fight cancer at its earliest stages and detect the disease before it spreads.
+The OHSU Knight Cancer Institute met the $1 billion Knight Cancer Challenge, issued in by Phil and Penny Knight, to advance research to fight cancer at its earliest stages and detect the disease before it spreads.